-Write a symbol file to the given filename, listing the address of all exported symbols.
+Write a symbol file to the given filename, listing all visible labels and exported numeric constants.
+Labels output their bank and address, numeric constants output their value, following this specification: https://rgbds.gbdev.io/sym/.
 Several external programs can use this information, for example to help debugging ROMs.